-10.1.5 Image and Video quality
+8.1.5 Image and Video quality

-Given the volatile peculiarity of Image Sharing (instantly sharing a moment in the context of a call) and the consequent higher importance of a rapid transfer on quality, it is required that pictures sent via Image Share are automatically resized to max 1280px on their longest dimension, obviously preserving the original proportions.
+Given the volatile peculiarity of Image Sharing (instantly sharing a moment in the context of a call) and the consequent higher importance of a rapid transfer on quality, it is required that pictures sent via Image Share are automatically resized to the maximum 1280px on their longest dimension, obviously preserving the original proportions.

-With regard to Live Video it is required that video quality adapts dynamically to the quality of the underlying network link in order to ensure continuity of the stream on a side and the best possible quality at all times on another side.
+With regard to Live Video the video quality shall adapt dynamically to the quality of the underlying network link in order to ensure continuity of the stream on a side and the best possible quality at all times on another side.
+This explicitly requires: